 We must keep our essential public services running at the standard people expect, deliver support for those who need it most, and protect the environment that sustains us all.
+Throughout all of this, we recognise that the dual crises of the climate and nature emergencies and widening equality must underpin all our efforts.
+Our guiding principles, therefore, are climate justice and social justice; principles which must be reflected in all of the decisions we make as elected members over the next five years.

-This Council Business Plan sets out three priorities:
+With this lens in mind, this Council Business Plan sets out three strategic priorities:

-- We will concentrate our efforts on creating good places to live and work across Edinburgh, - We will take the local actions needed to end poverty in this city, - We will work to deliver a net zero city by 2030
+- We will concentrate our efforts on creating good places to live and work across Edinburgh, - We will take the local actions needed to end poverty in this city - We will work to deliver a net zero city by 2030